Code-Sharp/WampSharp-docs/Release-notes/WampSharp-v1.2.4.18-beta-release-notes.md

 #### Dependencies update

 The following dependencies have been updated: System.Collections.Immutable, vtortola.WebSocketListener, WebSocket4Net, Newtonsoft.Msgpack.
 In addition, [Reactive Extensions](https://github.com/Reactive-Extensions/Rx.NET) has been updated to version 3.0, which means that WampSharp now refers System.Reactive.* packages instead of Rx-* packages.

+The Newtonsoft.Msgpack update is critical in order to communicate with other non-WampSharp peers via MsgPack.